jlemanski1/Tex/README.md

 # Tex

 Tex is a minimalist text editor for bash terminals, written in c, with no dependencies.
+The reason for this project is to have a fun way to implement all the knowledge I've recently learned in school.
+Since my school projects have been less excited, a 64Kb Memory allocator for a recent example.

 ## Installation